TeamSeas and The Ocean Cleanup

 Our Interceptors

-The Ocean Cleanup currently has 14 Interceptors in 7 countries, with more expected for 2023 and 2024.
-Funds allocated from the TeamSeas campaign are aimed at expanding and improving our Interceptors, allowing us to make even more impact in highly polluting rivers.
+The Ocean Cleanup currently has 15 Interceptors in 8 countries, with many more in the pipeline.
+Funds allocated from the TeamSeas campaign aimed at expanding and improving our Interceptors, allowing us to make even more impact in highly polluting rivers.

 DOLLARS FOR POUNDS

-For each dollar allocated from the TeamSeas campaign, The Ocean Cleanup can remove one pound of trash from rivers.
-The #TeamSeas model is simple: The Ocean Cleanup intercepts plastic in rivers.
-Once this plastic catch has been verified, we then allocate the donations TeamSeas has received to where they can have most impact on plastic pollution.
-Your TeamSeas donations are currently funding Interceptor projects in Malaysia and Jamaica.
-As of June 2023 (mid-way through our partnership) The Ocean Cleanup has removed a verified total of 7 million pounds of trash from rivers around the world.
+For each dollar allocated from the TeamSeas campaign, The Ocean Cleanup could remove one pound of trash from rivers.
+The #TeamSeas model was simple: The Ocean Cleanup intercepted plastic in rivers.
+Once this plastic catch was verified, we allocated the donations TeamSeas had received to where they could have the most impact on plastic pollution.
+Your TeamSeas donations funded Interceptor projects in the Dominican Republic, Guatemala, Jamaica, and Malaysia.
+During the campaign period (from January 2022 to July 2024), The Ocean Cleanup and Ocean Conservancy removed a verified total of over 34 million pounds of trash from rivers, beaches and oceans around the world.

 Interceptor Tender in Jamaica, removing trash from a barrier at the mouth of a gully.